kytos/kytos/docs/developer/python-openflow.rst

     structs.

 - raw/
-    Raw openflow message dumps to be used by the test suite.
+    Raw OpenFlow message dumps to be used by the test suite.

 - tests/
     Package with python-openflow test suite.